Tommy McClelland II

-Tech sophomore Victor Lange became the first Bulldog golfer ever to earn an NCAA Regional appearance and competed in the San Antonio Region and Lubbock region the past two years.
+Tech sophomore Victor Lange became the first Bulldog golfer ever to earn an NCAA Regional appearance, competing in the San Antonio Region in 2014 and Lubbock Region in 2015.

 Prior to coming to Ruston, McClelland made a national name for himself after quickly elevating to the athletics director position at age 26.
 He earned high praise from a number of high-profile, experienced athletic administrators.